Request Information

 *All fields are required

-This one-year master's program is designed to help students work to develop industry-relevant knowledge and skills to help them prepare to pursue the next step in their career path.
+This one-year online master's degree program in IT is designed to help students develop industry-relevant knowledge and skills, giving them the opportunity to prepare to pursue the next step in their career path.

 In this specialized curriculum, you can study the skills needed to lead an organization’s information technology projects, processes, and department.
 The areas covered include systems analysis & design, technical communication, software development lifecycle, global technology management, enterprise architecture, and emerging technologies.